Updated 21 Sept 2021

 A: If a destination, that we have deemed to be Covid Viable, subsequently fails any aspect of the criteria for two consecutive weeks, you can transfer without any fees.

-A: Once the world starts to open up again it is likely that different destinations will come back into play at different times.
+A: As we have seen, destinations are coming back into play at different times.
 To determine which destinations are able once again to be visited, we will be avoiding the often panic-inducing headlines and instead will be looking to official sources upon which to base our decision-making especially as we do not profess to be medical experts.
 In general, we will be following the advice of the British Foreign & Commonwealth Office (FCDO) with regards to Covid -19 and would urge all travellers to do the same.

 Please also note that as a pioneering travel company, often leading the way to destinations that are considered ‘off the tourist trail’ we are very experienced in assessing the safety of the countries to which we travel.
 As well as reviewing the FCDO advice on the safety of travellers, we also are in close contact with our teams in each country to understand the local situation.
 We would not run a trip if we had serious concerns about the safety of our clients or our local teams on the ground.
 In addition, given the current fluidity of the situation, if required we would have no hesitation in making any necessary changes to your day-by-day itinerary for your own personal welfare and safety.

 A: It’s worth mentioning that most of the advice below is applicable also for those not travelling and is just considered good hygiene practice even back home in your country of residence.